Admitted Insurance

 • People with problems being insured.

-Non-admitted coverage requires proof of good faith attempt to purchase coverage from an admitted insurer.
-It covers scenarios beyond the norm but is worth considering for business owners.
-Non-admitted coverage is not illegal or unstable, but it is a legal second choice.
+Non-admitted insurance requires proof of good faith attempt to purchase coverage from an admitted insurer.
+It covers scenarios beyond the norm, but is worth considering for business owners.
+Non-admitted insurance is not illegal or unstable, but it is a legal second choice.
 While it requires proof of attempted coverage, it is not a bad choice.

 Choosing between Admitted and Non-admitted Insurance